abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-pt-5/index.md

 - Read what you love until you love to read.
 Start with the books that interest you, no matter how unrefined they may seem.
 - To avoid being seduced by lies, read the original scientific texts in a field.
 For example, instead of reading a business book, pick up Adam Smith's The Wealth of Nations.
-- If you understand the basics, especially in math and science, you will not be afraid of any book.
+- If you understand the basics, especially in maths and science, you will not be afraid of any book.
 - The means of learning are abundant, the desire to learn is scarce.
 The beauty of the Internet is that the entire library of Alexandria is at your fingertips at all times.
 - Children have a natural desire to learn: they're always asking questions.
 But child-rearing and schools replace curiosity with compliance.